24 cool & unique things to do in Auckland: A guide for the curious

 Auckland has many incredible restaurants.

-We’re lucky to have a huge range of influences in New Zealand cuisine, so you can find everything from East Asian fusion at Mekong Baby to latin inspired dishes at Conch in Ponsonby.
+We’re lucky to have a huge range of influences in New Zealand cuisine, so you can find everything from East Asian fusion to latin-inspired dishes.

 Most of the best restaurants in Auckland are along Ponsonby and Karangahape Roads, or around Britomart in Central Auckland.